Floydlang/floyd/Notes/json features.md

 # FLOYD JSON FEATURES

 JSON is very central to Floyd.
-It is built directly into the language as the defautl file format and protocol.
-It is also used by the compiler and language, logging and debugging features.
+It is built directly into the language as the default serialized format for Floyd values.
+If can be used for custom file format and protocol and to interface with other JSON-based systems.
+JSON format is also used by the compiler and language, logging and debugging features.

 - Floyd has built in support for JSON in the language.
 It has a a json-type called "json_value" and functions to pack & unpack strings / json files into the json-type.